Discover what topsoil is and what and how to make the most of this organic material.

-Topsoil or organic topsoil is known as the upper layer of a soil profile; this layer is usually darker in color (due to its excessive organic matter content) and more fertile than its counterpart (subsoil).
+Topsoil or organic topsoil is known as the upper layer of a soil profile.

 Topsoil is produced as a result of some natural biological and environmental processes.
-The depth of topsoil ranges from 5-20 cm (2-8 inches) deep and can be evaluated as the distance from the surface level to the subsoil.
-This layer is the strong base of most biological activity and because it consists of the highest concentration of microorganisms and organic matter, due to animal decomposition, plants, etc.
+The depth of topsoil ranges from 2 – 12 inches in depth.
+This layer is the strong base of most biological activity.
+This base material consists of the highest concentration of microorganisms and organic matter, due to animal decomposition, plants, etc.

 The primary elements of the topsoil composition are: